 Important 2017 Tax Dates for American Expatriates

 With the passing of the New Year’s holiday and the start of 2017, many American expats living in foreign nations like the United Kingdom, Brazil, China, or Saudi Arabia should begin to turn their attention to satisfying their annual tax obligations.
 Taxpayers who begin to consider their potential tax obligations early in the year are often better positioned to minimize double taxation and other challenges that may arise.
 Furthermore, 2017 brings changes to the filing procedures for certain offshore reporting obligations.
 This includes an expedited deadline falling much earlier than in past years.
 Thus, expats should begin considering their 2017 tax filings as soon as practicable.
-For more than 20 years, CPA Ted Kleinman has helped American expats satisfy their tax obligations.
+For more than 30 years, CPA Ted Kleinman has helped American expats satisfy their tax obligations.
 At U.S. Tax Help, Ted can assist you with income tax, FBAR, FATCA, and other U.S. and international tax obligations.
-To discuss your tax concerns and to take the first steps to getting your U.S. and international taxes under control, call (541) 923-0903 today to schedule a no-cost consultation.
+To discuss your tax concerns and to take the first steps to getting your U.S. and international taxes under control, schedule an appointment today to schedule a no-cost consultation.